Takeaways

 5. Planning for Retirement

 Retirement can sometimes feel far away.
-For those who don’t plan, it can feel out of reach.
+For those who don’t plan for retirement, it can feel out of reach.
 What is your vision for retirement?
 A financial advisor can help you contemplate how, when, and in what fashion you want to retire.

 Whether you subscribe to the traditional view of retirement or incorporate mini-retirements into your life, having a clear plan will allow you to break down your monthly and yearly savings goals.
 Mapping out your access to Traditional IRAs, Roth IRAs, or 401(k)s will let you take advantage of each of these along your retirement journey.

 Speaking with a financial advisor when one of these events happens can be extremely helpful.
-And conceptually planning scenarios will give you a leg up.
+Conceptual planning scenarios will give you a leg up.
 It is a smart money move to take advantage of access to a financial advisor and receive an independent voice of reason.

 Smart Summary